RPVJ7/cricket-death-overs-analysis-pandas/README.md

 # ✨ Project Overview

-The notebook analyzes ball-by-ball T20/IPL data to answer a focused question:
+-  The notebook analyzes ball-by-ball T20/IPL data to answer a focused question:
     Is MS Dhoni still effective at the death (overs 17–20)?

-# Context
-Dhoni has built his career around finishing matches in pressure situations.
+-  Dhoni has built his career around finishing matches in pressure situations.
 As a lower-order batsman (usually positions 6–8), he often faces fewer balls — but in the         most crucial phase of the innings.

-# Objective
-To evaluate Dhoni’s current finishing ability by comparing him with other batsmen who have faced a statistically meaningful number of balls (≥100) during overs 17–20.
+-  To evaluate Dhoni’s current finishing ability by comparing him with other batsmen who have faced a statistically meaningful number of balls (≥100) during overs 17–20.

 # 📊 Key Metrics